What are Gross Requirements? (Characteristics, Formula & Plan)

-This blog post will discuss gross requirements and how to calculate them.
-We will also explore some factors that can impact gross requirements, such as seasonality and changes in customer demand.
+This blog post will discuss gross requirements, examples, formulas, and how to calculate them.
+It will also explore some factors that can impact gross requirements, such as seasonality and changes in customer demand.

 What is the gross requirement?

-Gross requirements are the sum of independent and dependent demand for a component before netting on-hand inventory and scheduled receipts.
+Gross requirements encompass both independent and dependent demands for a component, calculated prior to adjusting for on-hand inventory and scheduled receipts.

 The dependent demand is processed or unprocessed items through the production line.
 In contrast, independent demands come from external market factors, which dictate what will ultimately become of your finished goods once you’ve completed all processes involved in creating them.